What are Signs of Parental Alienation?

 There are treatments for parental alienation based on the type.
 However, there are different levels of parental alienation.

 The moderate stage is when a child strongly disagrees with visiting the alienated parent.
-However, the child also behaves the same when they are left alone with the parent.
+However, the child behaves the same when left alone with the parent.

-In the severe stage, the child doesn’t disagree to meet the alienated parent.
+In the severe stage, the child doesn’t agree to meet the alienated parent.
 However, they tend to hide or run away to resist the meet.

 8 Signs of Parental Alienation

-Based on the types of parental alienation, the signs also vary.
+The signs of parental alienation also vary depending on the type.
 However, there are 8 common signs of parental alienation, which are:

 Let’s check them out!